nicerobot/meta/meta/README.md

     -w multiline mediawiki
     :: context

 A meta-string is a meta-identifier followed immediately by a word.
-The only exception is --.
+The only exception is -[mtw].

 Any meta-string except #word and [link can be immediately followed by #name to assign a name/tag to the string.